 Training and qualifications

-Post Graduate Diploma in Psychodynamic Theory and Practice validated by Roehampton University.
+Post Graduate Diploma in Psychodynamic Therapy - WPF Therapy- validated by Roehampton University. ( 4 year training).

-Alongside my private practice I have worked for several years in specialist psychotherapy units in the NHS.
+Alongside my private practice I have several years experience of working in specialist psychotherapy units in the NHS.
 These provide long-term psychodynamic therapy people with complex issues and personality disorders.
 I have also worked for IAPT, providing short-term therapy within the NHS.